 There’s no cure for CPL, but management focuses on reducing discomfort and preventing secondary infections.

-This involves regular veterinary care, including careful cleaning of the legs, using medicated shampoos, and applying protective barriers or bandages as needed.
+This involves regular veterinary care, including careful leg cleaning, use of medicated shampoos, and application of protective barriers or bandages as needed.

 9. Ringworm